DasunKAD/library-manager-core/README.md

   | jane.doe@example.com | 123      |

 - Docker container book-manager-app-main has two services, book-manager-app for app and book-manager-db for database.
+## Updating and Deploying Code Changes with Docker Compose

+To update and deploy code changes using Docker Compose, follow these steps:

+1. **Modify Your Code:**
+  - Make necessary changes to your code and test them locally.

+2. **Commit Code Changes:**
+  - Commit your changes to your Git repository and push them.

+3. **Create a New Release:**
+  - Tag the commit with a new version or release name and push the tag to your remote repository.

+4. **Update Docker Compose Configuration:**
+  - Update the Docker image tag in your `docker-compose.yml` file to reflect the new version.

+5. **Rebuild and Restart Containers:**
+  - Run `docker-compose up -d` to pull the updated image and restart your containers with the latest code changes.

+This process ensures that your Docker environment is aligned with your most recent code updates.
 ## Authentication

 The Library Management System API employs Spring Security for handling authentication.
 It uses JSON Web Tokens (JWT) to manage user sessions and secure API access.
 Here's how authentication works: